Member in the Spotlight: Homo Digitalis

-This is the tenth article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth highlight in interview format.
+This is the 10th article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth highlight in interview format.

 Homo Digitalis is the only digital rights civil society organization in Greece.
 Our goal is the protection of human rights and freedoms in the digital age.
 We strive to influence legislators & policy makers on a national level, and to raise awareness amongst the people of Greece regarding digital rights issues.
 Moreover, when digital rights are jeopardized by public or private actors, we carry out investigations, conduct studies and proceed to legal actions.